LEAD | Lead, Engage, Advance and Discover

 Cross-cultural and professional immersion

-• Community engagement field experience (45 hours): Designed to complement the Building Blocks for Strong Communities course, this field experience will include opportunities to engage with the community through group volunteering assignments and professional site visits within students’ focus areas.
+• Community engagement field experience and cultural site visits (45 hours): Designed to complement the Building Strong Communities course, this field experience will include opportunities to engage with the community through group volunteering assignments and professional site visits that align with student interests.
+In addition, students will go on local cultural excursions and will visit other cities in Missouri, taking part in cultural activities, sporting events and festivals.

 Requirements